Remember the story of The Little Red Hen?

 Real estate equity offers multiple benefits to you as the owner, depending on your goals.
 You’ll have the opportunity to sell the property for capital gains of course, since that equity is essentially going into your pocket as a nice check at the time of sale.
 But the advantages don’t end there.

-Another option is to tap into equity to buy more properties, using either a HELOC (try LendingTree even for rental property HELOCs) or a blanket loan (try Visio).
+Another option is to tap into equity to buy more properties, using either a HELOC (try Figure, which even offers rental property HELOCs) or a blanket loan (try Visio).
 You get to leverage the equity you’ve accumulated in your existing rental properties or home to keep building your portfolio of assets.

 If, for example, you wanted to use the equity in your home to purchase another home as a rental unit, you could use a HELOC and would only be required to make interest-only payments for the first ten years.
 This allows you time and flexibility for building real estate cash flow and any upgrades that might need to be made in the beginning.

 You can also tap into real estate equity to take out a blanket loan instead of making a down payment.
 The lender secures a lien against your property with equity in it, in lieu of requiring a down payment.

 Or maybe you’re looking to reach accredited investor status.
 Unlike home equity, equity in investment properties counts toward your net worth for qualifying as an accredited investor.

 Building equity in your home is a good thing because the more equity you have, the more of your home you actually own, and the more money you’ll have available to invest and keep growing your wealth.